are open every day this season until Monday October 14th.

 have been sailing in Hyannis Harbor since 1960.
 Since 1988, my crew

-in Hyannis Harbor for over 125,000 satisfied passengers from around
+excursions in Hyannis Harbor for over 125,000 satisfied passengers

-the world.
-Whether landlubber or old salts, many of our guests return
+from around the world.
+Whether landlubber or old salts, many of our

-and relaxing.
-We'll be glad to explain some of the unique local
+informal and relaxing.
+We'll be glad to explain some of the unique

-history of areas we see along the trip, and I love to trade anecdotes
+local history of areas we see along the trip, and I love to trade

-local design.
-She is 34 feet long, has a wide 10 foot beam and a
+traditional local design.
+She is 34 feet long, has a wide 10 foot

-sloop rigged mast 38 feet tall, assuring a steady, smooth, and comfortable
+beam and a sloop rigged mast 38 feet tall, assuring a steady,

 The boat is in excellent condition with beautiful hand varnished